priyakrishnan-de/data-eng/terraform/loadbalance-vms/readme.md

 ### Steps followed for creating terraform files - from local
-1. Create main.tf and create resources one by one at every step using validate terraform plan, terraform apply
+1. Create main.tf and create resources one by one at every step using terraform validate, terraform plan, terraform apply

 2. Create output.tf to output the resource detail at every step as applicable